i-like-robots/hyperons/README.md

 * Share code between your React single-page apps and plain HTML pages
 * Render your components on the server and in the browser
 * Very small code size (1.25kb gzipped)
-* Support for CSS stringification, boolean attributes, void elements, and more
+* Support for CSS stringification, boolean attributes, void elements, fragments, and more
+* Render class components or stateless functional components

 ## Usage